ZiYang-oyxy/json2html/README.md

 ## Feature
 - **Works with `rowspan`**
 - Convert JSON data(with extended markup declaration) to HTML table
-- library lua2html.lua for Lua table conversion
+- Library lua2html.lua for Lua table conversion
 - Pad empty cell automatically.
 Keep the table always in regular
 - Quickly generate a table with css from CLI.
 Good for my spec document writing